 Sometimes, air travel can be a hassle if you’re not ready for the different temperatures on the plane.
-Even though you might expect it to be warm, it can get chilly, especially when flying high up or during nighttime.
+Even though you might expect it to be warm, it can get chilly, especially when flying high or at night.
 You wouldn’t want to sit there freezing for hours, right?

-For that purpose, bringing a blanket when you fly is a good idea.
+For that purpose, bringing a blanket with you when you fly is a good idea.
 It can help you feel more comfortable and less stressed about flying.
-But can you actually bring a blanket on a plane?
+But can you bring a blanket on a plane?
 Well, today we have a straightforward answer for you, so let’s find out!

 YES!
-You’re allowed to bring your own blanket on a plane as it is approved by the TSA.
-In fact, most airlines are fine with this practice, whether you put the blanket in your carry-on or checked luggage.
+You’re allowed to bring your blanket on a plane, as it is approved by the TSA.
+Most airlines are fine with this practice, whether you put the blanket in your carry-on or checked luggage.

 However, do keep in mind that a few airlines have special rules and fees for checked blankets, so be sure to check with your airline.
-Doing this will help in making your trip more comfy and worry-free.
+Doing this will help make your trip more comfortable and worry-free.

-Of course yes.
+Of course, yes.
 You’re allowed to take your blanket in your carry-on bag, but it must fit within your airline’s size and weight limits.
-We traveled from United Airlines in winters and found out that carry-on bags (including blanket) should be 22 x 14 x 9 inches (56 x 35 x 23 cm) and weigh between 15 to 22 lbs (7 to 10 kg).
+We traveled on United Airlines in winter and found out that carry-on bags (including blankets) should be 22 x 14 x 9 inches (56 x 35 x 23 cm) and weigh between 15 to 22 lbs (7 to 10 kg)

 Can you Bring a Blanket in Checked Luggage?

-You can definitely bring your blanket in your checked bag, but it has to follow the size and weight rules set by your airline.
+Yes, you can bring your blanket in your checked bag, but it has to follow the size and weight rules set by your airline.
 Normally, a checked bag should be around 62 linear inches (158 cm), which is the total of its height, width, and depth.

 The weight limit is typically 50 lbs (23 kg), though it can change based on the class you’re flying, your route, and your frequent flyer status, especially with your intended airline.
 For example, American Airlines won’t accept checked luggage over 100 lbs (45 kgs).